HKUST-CSIT5970-25S/assignment-1-jasonlyuchina/README.md

     | `c5d.large` | 7453  | 13592.11 |

     > Region: US East (N. Virginia).
 Use `Ubuntu Server 22.04 LTS (HVM)` as AMI.

+    **Yes, we can see that for the t2.micro it have 1 vcpu with 1 core, and 1 GB RAM, for the t2.medium, it have 2 vcpu with 2 core each, and 4GB RAM, for the c5d.large, it have 2 vcpu with 1 core each, and 4GB RAM.
+We can see that with the more vCPUs and more memory resource, the performance of EC2 increases.**

 ## Question 2: Measure the EC2 Network performance